 - 1. A Lack of Progress (LoP) occurs when: - a.
-The robot has fallen into a hole. - b.
-Robot being in a static location for 20 seconds or more (automatically called). - c.
-The referee determines the robot is not completely static but is stuck in sequence of motion.
-There will be a button to allow referee to execute a manual lack of progress. - d.
-The robot can call the LoP autonomously. - e.
-In any other cases, calling for LOP rests on team captain, but final decision must be made by referee. - 2.
-In the event of a lack of progress, the robot must return to the last visited checkpoint (or the start tile if never reached a checkpoint).
-The robot can be installed in any direction.
+The Robot has fallen into a hole. - b.
+Robot being in a fixed location for 20 seconds or more (automatically called). - c.
+The referee determines the Robot is not entirely static but stuck in a motion sequence.
+A button will allow the referee to execute a manual lack of progress. - d.
+The Robot can call the LoP autonomously. - e.
+In any other cases, calling for LOP rests on the team captain, but the referee must make the final decision. - 2.
+If there is a lack of progress, the Robot must return to the last visited checkpoint (or the start tile if it never reached a checkpoint).
+The Robot can be installed in any direction.
 For the definition of the visited tile (see 4.4.5). - 3.
-When a LOP is triggered, the engine will send a letter "L" to the robot.
+When a LOP is triggered, the engine will send a letter "L" to the Robot.